Minimum stationary values of sparse random directed graphs: Introduction

 Before stating our results, we need to define some parameters of the bi-degree sequence \(\vbfd_{n}\).
-Although \(n\) does not appear in many of the notations, the reader should keep in mind that all the parameters defined here depend on \(n\).
+Although \(n\) does not appear in most of the notation, the reader should keep in mind that all the parameters defined here depend on \(n\).